Skip to Content

 Share this 🍀😍

 Every week I am getting closer and closer to finishing my top 100 Irish poems list.
-I hope if you have been reading the blog since the start or from right now that, you have been enjoying these poems.
-If you don’t know, I share a poem from this top 100 Irish poem list by the Irish times every week.
+I hope if you have been reading the blog since the start or from right now that you have been enjoying these poems.
+If you don’t know, I share a poem from this top 100 Irish poem list by the Irish Times every week.
 This week I have selected number 5, titled “On Raglan Road”.

 On Raglan Road sign post Dublin

-It is named after Raglan Road in Ballsbridge, Dublin.
+You might be curious about just what the Raglan Road means.
+Or what is the Raglan road about?
+Well, it is named after Raglan Road in Ballsbridge, Dublin.
 In the poem, the speaker recalls, while walking on a “quiet street,” a love affair that he had with a much younger woman.
 Although he knew he’d risk being hurt if he initiated a relationship, he did so anyway.

 Kavanagh was 40, and the lady was a 22-year-old nurse.
 The relationship was short and intense, and years later, she told an RTE documentary that the age gap between them was too great to overcome.